 It’s not looking so good for the Chevy, but here it goes.

-Yeah, a large chunk of that payment is going to interest for the first several years (Have questions about interest?
-Check out our Start Taking an Interest in Interest series).
+Yeah, a large chunk of that payment is going to interest for the first several years.
 Thus, while the value of your new ride is dropping like the rain in Portland, only a portion of your massive payment is actually going toward the amount you still owe on the loan.
 This means that for the first several years you own the car, you’re actually upside-down in the loan.

 You actually owe more than the vehicle is worth.